 How Far Should I Hit My Clubs?
-Average Golf Club Distances for Men and Women
+Golf Club Distances for Men and Women

 Wanting to get more strategic about improving your golf game?
-Understanding your average distances for each club you hit—and what your goals should be—is a great way to start making betting decision on the course!
+Understanding your average distance for golf clubs—and what your goals should be—is a great way to start making better decisions on the course!

 Golf, a frustrating but seductive sport of precision and technique, relies heavily on understanding the distances you can get with each golf club.
 Golfers, whether beginners or seasoned players, often go after maximizing their club distances to improve their game.

-As recently as 2019, the average male amateur golfer hits his driver 217 yards (per the USGA, the U.S.’s governing body for golf)—while the the PGA Tour average driving distance was 293.9 yards.
+As of 2025, the average male amateur golfer hits his driver 224.7 yards, according to the Arccos Driving Distance Report, while the PGA Tour average driving distance is 300.5 yards.
 Different golfers hit different distances with their clubs.
 Naturally, men and women who are pros are going to hit their clubs farther.

 In this article, we'll explore the average distances for golf clubs for amateur men and women golfers, what they should aim for, what's considered good or bad, and the key factors that influence these distances.